rwblickhan/astro-rwblickhan.org/src/content/logs/books-2026.md

 20. _Little Women_, Louisa May Alcott
 21. _Ranma 1/2_ Vol. 1 + 2, Rumiko Takahashi (trans.
 Gerard Jones and Matt Thorn)
 22. _On Bullshit_, Harry G. Frankfurt
+23. _Carthage Must Be Destroyed: The Rise and Fall of an Ancient Civilization_, Richard Miles

 ## Skimmed / DNF